-- Lay or stand removed pipe set in a suitable container made of synthetic material such as PE, PP, PVC, GRP etc. - Fill container with undiluted genuine pickling liquid at room temperature (engine pickling fluid RB-06) until the pipe set is completely submerged. - Allow pickling fluid to soak in for approx. 10 hours.
-If this period of time is not sufficient, allow another 5 hours - The pickling period can be shortened by heating up the pickling fluid up to a maximum of 50°C (120°F) and by moving the set of pipes from time to time. - After the pickling the pipe set is to be intensively rinsed with tap water and again installed in the heat exchanger. - Use new seals (O-ring seals) for the caps. - Install pipe set and check heat exchanger for leaks.
+- Lay or stand removed pipe cluster in a suitable container made of synthetic material such as PE, PP, PVC, GRP etc. - Fill container with undiluted genuine pickling liquid at room temperature (Lithsolventsäure or engine pickling fluid RB-06) until the pipe cluster is completely submerged. - Allow pickling fluid to soak in for approx. 10 hours.
+If this period of time is not sufficient, allow another 5 hours. - The pickling period can be shortened by heating up the pickling fluid up to a maximum of 50°C (120°F) and by moving the pipe cluster from time to time. - After the pickling the pipe cluster is to be intensively rinsed with tap water and again installed in the heat exchanger. - Use new seals (O-ring seals) for the caps. - Install pipe set and check heat exchanger for leaks.